HCL-TECH-SOFTWARE/digital-experience/docs/guide_me/performance_tuning/kubernetes/rendering_large_config.md

 - Follow the same recommendations in the sizing activity for a [medium-sized configuration](./rendering_medium_config.md/#recommendations).

-- Increase the number of Core pods proportionally to the load to improve response times.

-- Increase the memory of pods such as DAM, persistence-node, haproxy and ringapi to avoid OOM (Object Out of Memory) issues when testing with 25,000 and 30,000 concurrent loads.
+- For a load of 10,000 concurrent users, we used 7 core pods.
+To maintain good response times for 30,000 concurrent users, we proportionally increased the number of core pods to 23.

+- Increase the memory allocation for the DAM pod by approximately 1024Mi for every 10,000 concurrent users to prevent Out of Memory (OOM) issues.

+- Increase the CPU allocation for the haproxy pod by approximately 1 CPU for every 10,000 concurrent users.

 !!!note